 This depends on the type of ticket you purchased, the reason for the cancellation and the terms and conditions that apply to your ticket.
 We recommend that passengers purchase more flexible ticket options if they want the security of being able to cancel or rebook.
 If you need to cancel your ticket, we recommend you review your ticket terms and conditions and then contact your operator to understand what your options are in the first instance.

 Ferry operators are only required to refund those with non-refundable tickets if their passenger service is cancelled or delayed for more than 90 minutes.
-However, during this time operators may allow customers to amend their travel dates without incurring an amendment fee.

 We recommend all passengers take out travel insurance when booking travel and that the policy includes Covid-related travel disruption.